-Within the Primary Retail Area planning permission will not be granted for the change of use of ground floor shops to non-retail uses where this would lead to an unacceptable concentration of such uses undermining the vitality and viability of streets as shopping streets.
+Within the Primary Shopping Area planning permission will not be granted for the change of use of ground floor shops to non-retail uses where this would lead to an unacceptable concentration of such uses undermining the vitality and viability of streets as shopping streets.

-The primary retail area is to be used as the main town centre reference for any sequential test to be undertaken.
+The Primary Shopping Area is to be used as the main town centre reference for any sequential test to be undertaken.

-- 4.20 The NPPF specifically mentions that emphasis should be retaining the vitality of town centres.
-The Government has supported this through additional research and review from Mary Portas on how town centres can meet the challenges of modern shopping demands. - 4.21 The Carlisle Retail Study 2012 also recognised that the City Centre must remain the key focus for retail development and that its sub-regional role as a shopping destination should be strengthened.
+4.22 The NPPF specifically mentions that emphasis should be retaining the vitality of town centres.
+The Government has supported this through additional research and review from Mary Portas on how town centres can meet the challenges of modern shopping demands.

+4.23 The Carlisle Retail Study 2012 also recognised that the City Centre must remain the key focus for retail development and that its sub-regional role as a shopping destination should be strengthened.
 Although survey work indicated that it has a strong attraction and high retentive rate of spend in the local area a modest enhancement will help secure its long term attractiveness.
 To this end the city centre retail area must be protected and ensure that it can adapt to changing trends.

-4.22 The main policy objective within the primary retail area is to maintain its vitality and viability with high levels of representation of retailing at ground floor level.
+4.24 The main policy objective within the primary shopping area is to maintain its vitality and viability with high levels of representation of retailing at ground floor level.
 Changes of use which could result in concentrations of non-retail uses and the creation of lengths of "dead" frontage are contrary to this objective.
-The City Council will therefore resist proposals for changes of use or the conversion of retail premises to other uses.
-Restaurants and cafes may be permitted because of their contribution to vitality of the primary retail area.
+The City Council will therefore resist proposals for changes of use, or the conversion of retail premises which would result in a loss of retail provision and have an impact of the vitality and viability as a retail area reducing customer choice and the diversity of retail offer.
+Restaurants and cafes may be permitted because of their contribution to vitality of the primary shopping area.